 5. YOUR EYE/EYELID MAY APPEAR PUFFY AND BRUISED FOR MANY WEEKS.
 The eyelid is the thinnest skin in the body, has an excellent blood supply and bleeds readily during surgery.
 For these reasons, your eyelid may be swollen and bruised for several weeks after surgery.
 If you have to pose for an important picture wait at least 6 weeks after the surgery, so that you will look more natural.

 6. CARING FOR YOUR SKIN AND EYE AFTER THE SURGERY To minimize post-operative swelling, apply cold compresses every 15-30 minutes on the operated eyelid area while you’re awake.
-Do this for the first 2 days.
+Do this for the first 2-3 days.
 Cold compresses can be made by dipping a clean cloth or tissue in ice water, or by placing some frozen peas in a plastic bag.
-Raising your head when you sleep e.g. by using extra pillows may help decrease the post-operative swelling.
-Usually Dr. Ing asks you to put some antibiotic ointment (e.g. Tobrex) on the eyelid 2-4 times a day, for a week.
+Raising your head when you sleep e.g. by using extra pillows, or raising the bed frame may help decrease the post-operative swelling.
+Usually Dr. Ing asks you to put some antibiotic ointment (e.g. Tobrex/Erythromycin) on the eyelid 2-4 times a day, for a week.
 It is common to have your eye(s) feel itchy, scratchy, gritty, dry or even watery after surgery.
-If this happens use over-the-counter lubricating drops or ointment (e.g. Celluvisc, Tear Gel or Lacrilube) in your eye 4-6 times per day, and you will feel better.
+If this happens use over-the-counter lubricating drops or ointment (e.g. Refresh/Systane, Tear Gel or Lacrilube) in your eye 4-6 times per day, and you will feel better.
 Try using the drops even if your eyes seem to water at first.
 You can do light work the day after surgery.
 However avoid dusty, dirty environments for about 4-7 days.
 Do not lift anything heavier than 20 pounds for the first week.
 You can shower the day after your surgery, but do not rub the incision or get it dirty.
 Wash your hands frequently.

 Depending on your particular operation, the doctor or his assistant may check you in the office the day after the surgery, or in 1-6 weeks post-operatively.
-If you perceive a problem after surgery, phone Dr. Ing’s office during the day, or if you cannot reach him, try faxing 416 385-3880 or 416 465-2035.
-For emergencies phone 416 469-6580.
+If you perceive an urgent problem after surgery and cannot reach Dr. Ing, phone the eye resident on call, or see the eye doctor on call.